aromig/recipes/FriedRice.md

 * pepper to taste

 ## Directions
+1. Cook/steam vegetables accordingly.
-1. Heat a small pan or wok and then add 2 tsbp oil.
+2. Heat a small pan or wok and then add 2 tsbp oil.
 Beat eggs and add to pan.
 Cook lightly scrambled.
 Set aside.
-2. Cook (or reheat if leftover) meat.
+3. Cook (or reheat if leftover) meat.
 When meat is almost done cooking, toss with dash of soy sauce and stir.
 Set aside.
-3. Crumble rice through fingers to break up clumps and mostly separate grains.
+4. Crumble rice through fingers to break up clumps and mostly separate grains.
-4. Heat a wok and then add 2 tbsp oil, then the ginger &amp; garlic.
+5. Heat a wok and then add 2 tbsp oil, then the ginger &amp; garlic.
 Stir together.
-5. Add the rice and stir-fry for 3-4 minutes.
+6. Add the rice and stir-fry for 3-4 minutes.
 Sprinkle in pepper to taste.
-6. Stir in soy sauce and add meat &amp; vegetables.
+7. Stir in soy sauce and add meat, eggs, &amp; vegetables.
-7. Heat for 2-3 minutes.
+8. Heat for 2-3 minutes.

 ### Enjoy!